OpenAppStack installation instructions¶

 $ python -m openappstack my-cluster install

-This will take approximately 5-10 minutes.
+This will take between 5 and 20 minutes.
 It generates secrets that will be

 added to the